 • can extend your life

 Cardiovascular exercise is also good for your mental health.
-One study found that just 30 minutes of moderate intensity exercise three times a week reduces anxiety and depression.
+One study found that both running and walking can reduce anxiety and depression.
 It can also improve your mood and self-esteem.

 You need to burn approximately 3,500 calories to lose one pound.
 If your goal is to lose weight, running is a better choice than walking.